In the near future, the RFIDs are going to be omnipresent, and used across everywhere.

 The players meet up at a common location.
 The setting can be selected differently every-time.
 For example, the setting could be at the Navy Pier, or a county park, and the photographs taken in and around this location.

+Players are divided into teams and the game is time based.
+One person in a team acts as the chief photographer.
+Their is a healthy rivalry that exists between the teams.
 The photographers shoot the photographs and hence they are called the shooters!
 If a player from team A "shoots" a player from team B by clicking his/her photograph in a front portrait position, the player from team B is disqualified and hence they cannot take part further in the shooting photographs part.
 There could be further ways in which a shooter could get disqualified!

 However, this disqualified person can take part in the second part of the game, which is to form connections between things and also build stories!